ewdlop/JerseyMemes/README.md

 - Bell be like: I worked with Quatnum Information communication okay.
 Nokie be like: antenananannaa.
 We are high vibrational!!!!!
 - I was like: "Professor: do I really get to choose in stable marriage problem? "
 - Jersey barrier
 - Princeton - Indian infested Town.
-We get one betrayed and flee to Maryland.
-RAT AND COACHORACH
+We get one betrayed(betrayer)[New Jersey] and flee to Maryland.)(This type of grammar drives me nut.
+I swear I thought i was crazy) RAT AND COACHORACH